Wizard

 Beginning from 6th level, you also gain the following benefits while your blade song is active:

-• If you used a spell slot to activate your blade song, the blade song also receives a charge per level of that spell slot.
-For the duration, you can expend a charge once per turn when you make a melee attack to immediately make an additional attack with the same weapon.
+If you used a spell slot to activate your blade song, the blade song also receives a charge per level of that spell slot.

 Starting at 14th level, you blade song improves and retains more of your magical energy.

 Whenever you cast a spell while your blade song is active, the blade song also gains a number of charges equal to the level of the spell up to a maximum number of charges equal to your Intelligence modifier.
-You also gain two additional ways to the spend blade song’s charges:
+You also gain an additional way to the spend blade song’s charges: